harshdasika/ARCANE/README.md

 - Reinstall the package: `pip install -e .`

 **2. Claude Desktop can't find the server**
-- Check that the path in your config file is correct
+- Check that the path in your config file is correct and absolute
 - Ensure the wrapper script is executable: `chmod +x arcane-wrapper.sh`
 - Verify the virtual environment exists and is properly set up